An Easy Timeline for Make-Ahead Eggs Benedict For A Crowd

 While we’re pretty die-hard traditionalists when it comes to eggs benedict, it can be nice to offer your guests a few options.
 Instead of the ham or Canadian bacon, try swapping in:

-Fresh spinach, raw or sautéed. (aka Eggs Florentine)
+- Fresh spinach, raw or sautéed (this is called Eggs Florentine!)

 What to Serve With Eggs Benedict